Fermented Honey Garlic

 This photo is Day 3: some are the honey garlic jars and some are garlic pickling in apple cider vinegar.

 Simply peel all of your garlic cloves and put them into your jars.
 Don't fill to the top!
 Leave at least an inch between your cloves and the top of the jar.

 Pour in your honey in stages, regularly stop to lightly tap the bottom of your jar on the bench.
 This ensures all spaces are being filled with honey and there are no air pockets.
 Fill the jar with honey until it covers the garlic cloves - but don't fill to the top!

 Within a day or two, you will notice your garlic cloves float to the top of the jar.
 Normally with any lacto-fermenting, this is a total NO NO. But, don't be concerned with this as they are covered in honey and therefore won't go mouldy.
 Give the jar a gentle shake and turn each day to help keep them covered in honey.

 Place your jar on a plate in a cool, dark spot like your pantry for 30 days.
 Each day, release the lid to 'burp' out rich garlicky gases (prepare your nostrils for an assault)!

 After 30 days the fermentation process will have settled.
 When you open the jar you'll notice the honey is runnier and the smell is less likely to burn your nose hairs!

-Above is a photo of a batch that has aged 18 months.
+Above is a photo of a batch that has aged 3.5yrs.
+Vintage!
 YUM!!!!

 End note copied from Sarah Miller's website who posted the original recipe: